Wal Mart Stores : Statement of Changes in Beneficial Ownership | MarketScreener

 -

-(3) This sale from the Trust was executed in multiple trades at prices ranging from $100.06 to $100.12, inclusive.
-The price reported above reflects the weighted average sales price.
+(3) This sale from the Trust was executed in multiple trades at prices ranging from $98.00 to $98.33, inclusive.
+The price reported above reflects the weighted average sale price.
 The reporting person undertakes to provide to the issuer, any security holder of the issuer, or the staff of the Securities and Exchange Commission, upon request, full information regarding the number of shares and prices at which the transaction was effected.

 -

-(4) The reporting person is a trustee of the Trust, the entity that owns 30,621,705 shares of Common Stock.
-The reporting person disclaims beneficial ownership of the reported securities held by the Trust except to the extent of his pecuniary interest therein.
+(4) The reporting person is a trustee of the Trust, the entity that owns 29,007,587 shares of Common Stock.
+The reporting person disclaims beneficial ownership of the reported securities held by such Trust except to the extent of his pecuniary interest therein.

 -